 - 1. To provide the basic knowledge, and needed skills as well as analytical and instrumental procedures to grow microalgae, characterize the biomass and conceptualize microalgae processes. - 2.
 To demonstrate the feasibility of microalgae-related processes and identify the markets in which these processes can be suitable - 3.
-To provide access to real data and experience of microalgae-related industrial processes cultures In this module, the fundaments of microalgae production are reviewed.
+To provide access to real data and experience of microalgae-related industrial processes cultures In this would be the final product of interval in the state of the sta cultures In this module, the fundaments of microalgae production are reviewed.
 Major factors influencing the growth of microalgae in addition to modeling of this behavior are included.
-The module is completed v laboratory practices on light irradiance measurements, Chlorophyll fluorescence quenching measurements, photosynthesis rate and photosynthetic efficiency.
+The module is completed with laboratory practices on light irradiance measurements, Chlorophyll fluorescence quenching measurements, photosynthesis rate and photosynthetic efficiency.
 Fundamentals of PBR design: Fluid-dynamics and mass transfer in PBR.
 Heat and momentum transfer in PBR.
 In this module, the fundamentals of the design of photobioreactors for MODULE 2: the production of microalgae are reviewed.
-This includes mass and Fundamentals of heat transfer phenomena and how mixing influences the light regime microalgae to which the cells are exposed in the culture. nhetobiereasters priotobioreactors The module is completed with experiments in pilot-scale photobioreactors locate at IFAPA research centre as part of SABANA project.
+This includes mass and heat transfer phenomena and how mixing influences the light regime Fundamentals of to which the cells are exposed in the culture. microalgae to which the cens are exposed in the culture. photobioreactors The module is completed with experiments in pilot-scale photobioreactors locate at IFAPA research centre as part of SABANA project.
 Measurement of culture conditions gradients in raceway and thin-layer reactors, and variation of those culture conditions when modifying mass transfer (air/CO2) into the reactor.
 Microalgae harvesting (coagulation-flocculation, sedimentation, filtration and centrifugal recovery) Cell disruption Fundamentals of recovery, extraction, isolation and purification of microalgae products MODULE 3: Microalgae biorefinery concept Harvesting and In this module, the processes required for the harvesting and processing of processing of microalgae biomass are reviewed.
-The challenge is to microalgae minimize the energy and cost of these operations at the same time biomass that maximizing the guality of end-products.
+The challenge is to microalgae biomass minimize the energy and cost of these operations at the same time DIOITIdSS that maximizing the quality of end-products.
 The module is completed with laboratory practices on harvesting (coagulation-flocculation-sedimentation), cell disruption and extraction methods.
 Major aspects to be studied will involve flocculation and centrifugation experiments.
-Life cycle analysis MODULE 4.
-Risk analysis Techno-economic analysis sustainability In this module, the sustainability of microalgae-related processes is analysis of reviewed.
+MODULE 4: Life cycle analysis Economic and Risk analysis Techno-economic analysis sustainability In this module, the sustainability of microalgae-related processes is analysis of reviewed.
 Both environmental and economic aspects will be studied, in microalgae addition, also social sustainability will be introduced.

 CONTENT

 Course Modules Description

-MODULE 1 The microalgae cell:
+MODULE 1: The microalgae cell:

-Biology and basic Photosynthesis and kinetic models.
+Biology and basic principles of microalgae Photosynthesis and kinetic models.

-principles of microalgae Basic techniques of microalgae culture and maintenance.
+Basic techniques of microalgae culture and maintenance.

 Stoichiometry and kinetic of microalgae cultures.

 Microalgae culture optimization outdoors.

 processes The module is completed with the visit and revision of the SABANA project such as the case study.
 MODULE 5: Commercial application of microalgae and techno-economic assessment of microalgae processes Food ingredients from microalgae (tailored lipids, carotenoids and PUFAs) Phycobiliproteins recovery and purification.
 Commodities and bulk chemicals (biofuel and biofertilizer) Microalgae and Aquaculture.
 Wastewater treatment with microalgae cultures.
 In this module, a general overview of the most relevant applications of microalgae is performed.
-Susscessful commencial process in addition to potential new processes will be included. such as the case study.
+Susscessful commenrcial process in addition to potential new processes will be included.
+The module is completed with the revision of the BIORIZON project such as the case study. such as the case study.

 COURSE METHODOLOGY

 In-lab sessions  Company visits

-Academic visits  Talks
+Academic visits Talks 🔲

 Lectures 🗆 Others 🗆

 Each module will be divided into two hours of lectures and three hours of practice.
 Course

 lectures (10 hours), short lab and pilot plant practical (15 hours).
 The language of the course is

 English.
 On the course will participate experts from academia and private companies all of

 them with extensive experience in the field.